 Is there a monster living under your kitchen sink?
 If you hear a suspicious gurgling noise coming from your garbage disposal or kitchen sink drain pipes, it’s not the return of your worst childhood fear — it’s a very real issue happening with your plumbing system.
 Keep reading to find out more about some of the reasons why this plumbing problem happens and when it’s time to call a professional.

 We’ve worked in plumbing in Peoria, AZ, and nearby communities for a long time now, and we know just about every dirty secret homeowners keep about their plumbing systems.
-One of the worst offenses people commit on a daily basis is the improper disposal of cooking residue.
+One of the worst offenses people commit daily is the improper disposal of cooking residue.

 Raise your hand if you’ve ever washed grease down the sink drain.
 We won’t tell anyone, but we know it’s more likely than not!
 We know that it’s tempting to do it sometimes, but pouring oil, grease, fat, or other semi-solids down your kitchen sink or garbage disposal is a big plumbing no-no.